zumiez/bimbly/README.md

 # Versions
 -------------

-As of v1.2.0 Bimbly supports API v4 for Nimble OS v4 which puts generate methods number at 237 and has additional Data Types and Error Codes.
+As of v1.2.0 Bimbly supports API v4 for Nimble OS v4 which puts the amount of generated methods at 237 and has additional Data Types and Error Codes.

 To use the library for API v3 use the `:version` option when instantiating